paularmstrong/swig/docs/tags.md

     {% include "inc.html" with foo only %}

 The `only` argument _must_ be passed as the last argument in the tag.
 Any other placement will not work.

+#### Replacing Context

+You can also choose to replace the include's context with another context using the `using` argument.
+This might be common in child templates that can be rendered standalone.

+    {% for bar in thing %}
+        {% include "inc.html" using bar %}
+    {% endfor %}

+In this example, `inc.html` will now have `bar` as its context.

+You can only pass in one replacement context and it should be an object.

 ### raw <a name="raw" href="#raw">#</a>